telerik/kendo-ui-core/docs/api/javascript/ui/widget.md

 ### setOptions

 Allows changing the widget configuration after initialization.
-Depending on the widget, some properties may not be changed, e.g. ones that influence the widget's HTML output (such as Grid scrollability or columns).
+Depending on the widget, some properties may not be changed, and the method's implementation varies for each widget.

+> In some cases, the `setOptions` method can recreate and rebind the widget instance.
+Calling `setOptions` in an event handler or the respective widget is not recommended and can cause an endless loop or a JavaScript error.

 #### Parameters